Eddie Dove

-Edward Everest Dove (born April 4, 1937) is a former professional American football cornerback in the National Football League for the San Francisco 49ers and New York Giants.
-He played college football at the University of Colorado and was drafted in the third round of the 1959 NFL Draft.
+Edward Everest Dove (born April 4, 1937) is an American former professional football player who was a safety in the National Football League (NFL) for the San Francisco 49ers and New York Giants.
+He played college football for the Colorado Buffaloes and was selected in the third round of the 1959 NFL draft.

 Dove served in the United States Army's XV Corps as a typist.
 Dove served two weeks out of the year for the XV Corps starting in 1959.